restaumatic/restaumatic-api/docs/API.md

 ## September 2019

 #### Support for half-and-half pizzas

-For half-and-half pizzas UUID of item and variant ids is replaced by two element array.
-Topping information is encoded in new `parts` attribute of ItemExtra.
+Information about pizza parts is now encoded in new `parts` attribute of ItemExtra.